Linear Regression with Spotify Data

 Understanding the Subsets

-).
+In supervised learning, our dataset is split into predictors (X) and a target variable (y).
 We can further divide these into training, and test subsets to properly evaluate model performance and prevent overfitting.

 In practice, it’s recommended to use cross-validation, which provides a more reliable estimate of a model’s performance by repeatedly splitting the data into training and validation sets and averaging the results.
 This helps reduce the variability that can come from a single random split.
 However, for this project, we will only perform a single random train/test split using a fixed random seed. |